G-Research/fsharp-formatting-conventions/README.md

 ### Long function signatures

 If you have a very long function signature, place the parameters on new lines and indent them one scope.
-The return type and equal sign are also place an their own line.
+The return type and equal sign are also placed on their own line.

 ```fsharp
 let longFunctionName